jcleveley-zz/EntityMapper/README.md

 ## _new function
 The _new function can be used to customise the creation of objects.
-The function is passed the raw child data and the last string which helps give it context.
+The function is passed the raw child data and the last key string which helps give it context.